Operation Philosophy and methodology The center plans to concentrate on three main areas: Research & Development, Consultation, and Education

 The philosophy is based on three pillars: Excellence, Knowledge Transfer and Collaboration.
 The significance of these pillars is highlighted below:

-As the name of center implies, the output of center must be highly ranked in parallel to a certain level of excellence with a keen ambition of reaching par excellence.
-However, achieving excellence is a highly challenging task which requires creation of a suitable environment to attract, harbor and sustain excellent personnel (employees) for executing long-term policies.
-Today the demand for IT people in Saudi Arabia and other regions of the world is much higher than their availability rendering quick transitions of IT professionals from one company to other for better incentives.
+As the name of the center implies, the output of the center must be highly ranked in parallel to a certain level of excellence with a keen ambition of reaching par excellence.
+However, achieving excellence is a highly challenging task, which requires creation of a suitable environment to attract, harbor and sustain excellent personnel (employees) for executing long-term policies.
+Today the demand for IT people in Saudi Arabia and other regions of the world is much higher than their availability rendering quick transitions of IT professionals from one company to the other for better incentives.
 Thus owing to scarcity of experts, competitive salaries and benefits are provided to ensure sustained services from highly competent and dedicated researchers in the field of IT, particularly in the specialty of information assurance.

-Having the pledge of building and maintaining excellence activities in the center, we will specifically recruit top-notch professionals and well-established researchers in information assurance.
+Having the pledge of building and maintaining excellence activities in the center, we specifically recruit top-notch professionals and well-established researchers in information assurance.
 We intend to meet this challenge by three solutions:

-- Running the center with enough flexibility with regard to financial and human resources bylaw, but with proper control and accountability.
+- Running the center with enough flexibility with regard to financial and human resources by law, but with proper control and accountability.
 Thus, having its own laws and regulations approved by the university.

 - Offer lucrative compensation for the center’s employees above the market average.